 So what can you do as an organization?
 How can you weather the storm, and come out the other side stronger for it?
 We have a few recommendations to help:

 But be careful to not act in such a way that communicates a perception that seems self-serving.
 You should still follow your brand standards, and approach any ‘in crisis’ change in a way that communicates social responsibility.
 Simply put, don’t forget to give back during this time.
 The right idea might both be an incredible form or outreach and provide you with some great in-kind promotion through the media.
 Have you seen that distilleries around the country are brewing hand sanitizer instead of liquor, and giving it to organizations that need it?
 This is a big departure from the companies that are raising prices on common goods to take advantage of people.

 Ultimately, this is all made easier with a good eCommerce platform that allows you to be flexible and ready for anything.
 If you have something like Magento, Shopify, or a good eCommerce plugin on WordPress, you are in good shape.
 If you don’t, you shouldn’t be concerned, but you should be ready to act on getting something.
 Start small with a basic e-gift card module and cart.
 We have designed many integrations that can help you quickly get up and running.
 Or, if this is the motivation you needed to do a full eCommerce launch, we can also help you with that.
 Building an end-to-end eCommerce solution is our specialty, with some of the best designers and support professionals in the industry.

-Kris Pursel is the Director of Marketing for DotcomWeavers.
+Kris Pursel is the Director of Sales and Marketing for DotcomWeavers.